 Both types of defendants owe a duty to warn of and protect pedestrians.
 They must keep others safe from potential dangers like wet floors, unattended pools, and hazardous defects.

-However, the designers and builders of component car parts and even traffic signs may be liable under products liability theories.
+However, the designers and builders of component car parts and even traffic signs may be liable under product liability theories.
 Hence, many parties may be responsible for paying for your accidental impairments.

 Were you hurt in an Irvine pedestrian accident?
-If so, Ehline Law is located in Irvine and at your service to take over the representation of your case.
-We abhor you to be selective in hiring a legal representative.
+If so, Ehline Law is located in Irvine and at your service to take over your case's representation.
+We hate you to be selective in hiring a legal representative.

 Our brilliant lawyers available right now to tenderly consult with anyone hurt in a pedestrian accident.
-Our law firm's pledge is to work harder and smarter than our competitors and your opponents.
+Our law firm pledges to work harder and smarter than our competitors and your opponents.

 The end game is getting you the uppermost potential monetary settlement.
 We give you peace of mind so that you can focus on healing from your bodily injuries and mental distress.
 Ehline Law Firm is contactable right now at 888-400-9721 or by using our website contact form.